 In terms of power, SVS is the winner here.
 The Pb1000 is much more powerful, at about 4dB higher which is quite significant.

 In fact, the Pb1000 is about 3/2 times the power of the HSU VTF1 MK3.
 In other words, it would take three HSU VTF1 MK3 to equal a dual SVS Pb1000 setup.

 The VTF1 MK3 which you can get for about $400.
 On the other hand, the SVS PB1000 will run you about $500.

 Are SVS Subs The Best?

-SVS Subs have a reputation for reproducing really good, full sounding quality bass that is simply difficult to beat.
+SVS Subs have a reputation for reproducing really good, full-sounding quality bass that is simply difficult to beat.
 They offer amazing quality at super affordable prices and are able to significantly outperform other subs in their price range.
-The bass from SVS subs is so tight and rich, yet produces undistorted sound that can be felt in your chest.
+The bass from SVS subs is so tight and rich, yet produces an undistorted sound that can be felt in your chest.